memorycircuits/syndb-docs/includes/abbreviations.md

-*[SynDB table]: The database table for each compartment and neuronal structure that is defined on the platform *[SynDB tables]: The database table for each compartment and neuronal structure that is defined on the platform *[SynDB table unit]: A single row in a SynDB table, i.e. a single instance of structure or compartment *[dataset IDs]: Identifiers of SynDB datasets in the platform
+*[SynDB table]: The database table for each compartment and neuronal structure that is defined on the platform *[SynDB tables]: The database table for each compartment and neuronal structure that is defined on the platform *[SynDB unit]: A single row in a SynDB table, i.e. a single instance of structure or compartment *[dataset IDs]: Identifiers of SynDB datasets in the platform